 The National Immigrant Justice Center asked a pro bono McDermott team to take on the appeal.

-Jennifer’s McDermott legal team, most recently including Emilie O’Toole and Adam Safer, sought to establish that she was in fact eligible to petition for status under the VAWA provision—despite the divorce and Jennifer’s decision not to maintain a relationship with her abusive stepfather.
+Jennifer’s McDermott legal team, most recently including Emilie O’Toole, sought to establish that she was in fact eligible to petition for status under the VAWA provision—despite the divorce and Jennifer’s decision not to maintain a relationship with her abusive stepfather.
 To do so, they would have to challenge the application of the long-established Board of Immigration Appeals rule in Matter of Mowrer in the VAWA context, setting a new precedent that would give other abuse survivors the opportunity to petition for a change in their own immigration status.

 For years, to determine who could legally be considered a stepchild, USCIS had followed the Mowrer rule—established years before the passage of VAWA in a context absent abuse—which held that a stepchild ceased to be a stepchild upon divorce or the death of either parent.
 Under Mowrer, Jennifer wouldn’t qualify to petition for immigration status as a relative, because she was not “currently” a stepchild after ending her relationship with her stepfather following the divorce.